No Mr. China this is not done, says India - your true face is exposed! Amb Vishnu Prakash

 China was the first country to recover from COVID-19, while the world was still trying to fighting the pandemic.
 China takes advantage of every opening.
 They have always tried to contain India as they do not want to see our rise, Prakash says.

-The Chinese may thought it was a good time to escalate tensions as they wanted to bring us a couple of notches down.
+The Chinese might thought it was a good time to escalate tensions as they wanted to bring us a couple of notches down.
 India's growing infrastructure along the Line of Actual Control could have also been a concern for the Chinese.
 When they do it, it is right and when we do it, it becomes a challenge for them, Prakash adds.

 Also Read: